-- Before beginning the combustion blower cleaning procedure, be certain the unit is unplugged and thoroughly cooled down. - Disconnect the venting system from the combustion blower just enough that you will be able to remove the blower from the stove. - Remove the left side access panel, using a 5/16" wrench. - Remove the back panel of the unit, using a 5/16" wrench. - Unplug the two power leads to the combustion blower, using the quick connect plugs. - Loosen the five (5) $\frac{5}{16}$ self-drilling screws which hold the combustion blower to the blower tube. - Lift the combustion blower up and out of the stove.
-The gasket which seals the blower to the blower tube is fragile, so take extra care when removing the blower.
-Even when being careful, though, it is easy to tear this fragile gasket, and since an airtight seal is crucial here, you should replace this gasket (Part # PU-CBMG) every time the combustion blower is removed.
-Remove the gasket with a putty knife, and install the new gasket by applying adhesive to the blower and installing the new gasket (instructions and adhesive are provided with the gasket). - With the combustion blower removed, use a utility vacuum to remove any ash accumulation in the combustion blower tube on the stove. - Using a soft paint brush, carefully remove any ash accumulation from the inside of the combustion blower, and from the blower fan blade. - Inspect the combustion blower motor for dust accumulation and carefully remove it, ensuring that all air cooling holes into the motor are open and free of dust deposits. - Install the blower in the reverse order as described above.
-Remember to check the condition of the combustion blower gasket, and to reconnect the two wires which connect the blower to the stove's control board.
+- Before beginning the exhaust blower cleaning procedure, be certain the unit is unplugged and thoroughly cooled down. - Remove the panel to the left (if facing the stove).
+See page 49 for panel removal instructions. - Once the panel is off, the exhaust blower will be clearly visible. - Disconnect the venting system from the exhaust blower just enough that you will be able to remove the exhaust blower from the stove (the rear panel will also need to be removed). - Unplug the two wires which connect the stove wiring harness to the exhaust blower, using the quick connect plugs.
+Disconnect the heat sensor that is mounted (with a screw) to the exhaust blower. - Loosen the five (5) $\frac{5}{16}$ self-drilling screws which hold the exhaust blower to the exhaust blower tube. - Lift the exhaust blower up and out of the stove.
+The gasket which seals the exhaust blower to the exhaust blower tube is fragile, so take extra care when removing the blower.
+Even when being careful, though, it is easy to tear this fragile gasket, and since an airtight seal is crucial here, it is best to replace this gasket (Part # PU-CBMG) every time the exhaust blower is removed. - With the exhaust blower removed, use a utility vacuum to remove any ash accumulation in the exhaust blower tube. - Use a soft paint brush and carefully remove any ash accumulation from the inside of the exhaust blower, and from the exhaust blower fan blade. - Inspect the exhaust blower motor for dust accumulation and carefully remove it, ensuring that all air cooling holes into the motor are open and free of dust deposits. - Install the blower in the reverse order as described above.
+Remember to check the condition of the exhaust blower gasket and to replace the heat sensor onto the exhaust blower. - Reinstall the venting system and panels.